johapark/johapark.github.io/_pages/about.md

 I carried out diverse next-generation sequencing (NGS) data analysis to study various noncoding RNAs and mRNA poly(A) tails.
-Besides the standard NGS technologies such as bulk or single-cell RNA-seq, I have extensive experience in designing and analyzing custom sequencing libraries such as fCLIP-seq, TAIL-seq, mTAIL-seq.
+Besides the standard NGS technologies such as bulk or single-cell RNA-seq, I have extensive experience in designing and analyzing custom sequencing libraries such as fCLIP-seq, TAIL-seq, and mTAIL-seq.

 As a scientist, my long-term research interest lies in **single-cell** and **computational genomics** in the therapeutics context.